phdapps/audio-loop-gen/README.md

         ollama serve

-  - In yet another terminal download the Mistral 7B model (only the very fisrt time!):
+  - In yet another terminal download the LLM model you'd like to use (only the very fisrt time!).
+Mistral is used by default, so:

         ollama pull mistral